bluwy/publint/site/src/pages/rules.md

 ## `EXPORTS_VALUE_CONFLICTS_WITH_BROWSER`

-When an `"exports"` value resolved with a browser-ish condition matches a key in the `"browser"` field object, this means the `"exports"` value is overriden by that matching `"browser"` key.
+When an `"exports"` value resolved with a browser-ish condition matches a key in the `"browser"` field object, this means the `"exports"` value is overridden by that matching `"browser"` key.
 This may cause build issues as the intended `"exports"` value is no longer used.
 For example, given this setup:

 ```json
 {